djipco/webmidi/website/api/classes/Output.md

 **Attributes**: read-only<br />

-Name of the MIDI output
+Name of the MIDI output.

 ### `.octaveOffset` {#octaveOffset}